arsaborrido-dev/ssis-etl-sql-reporting/README.md

 	-> ssis_Salesorderimport.sql
 	-> ssrs_SalesOrderReport.sql
 4. Import the SSRS report into Visual Studio.
-5. Create shared data source pointing to your SQL Server instance
+5. Create shared data source pointing to your SQL Server instance.
-6. Update the report datasource to use the shared data source as reference
+6. Update the report datasource to use the shared data source as reference.
+7. Use the SampleCSVData.csv file located in /data as your dataset.

 ## Sanitization Notice
 All connection strings, credentials, and related info have been removed.
 Only public or sample data is included.